In a Customer Service and Business Results survey, 88% of respondents revealed customer reviews influence their buying decisions.

 No need for fiddly download and multiple screenshots to explain the problem.
 It’s so smooth it’s like nothing ever went wrong in the first place.

 Feedback provides a competitive edge in business.
 Its importance cannot be understated.
 No matter how hard you strive to resolve customer queries, something will slip under the radar.
 No better way to find out than by hearing from those you serve.

 Some ways to collect customer feedback include:

-Send emails to your customers, periodically, seeking their opinion about your products and/or services.
-Complex questions have a low response rate.
-Keep it simple.
+Send emails periodically to your customers.
+Seek their opinion about your products and/or services.
+Remember that complex questions have a low response rate, so keep it simple.

 Customers like to know that they are interacting with humans.
-While you make use of digital technologies to enhance your support system, do not lose your human touch.
+Enhancing your support team with digital technologies is great, but never lose sight of the importance of human touch.

-Do not neglect your customer support representatives.
-They are the ones directly interacting with customers.
-How they feel, either good or bad rubs off on their performance.
+Don’t neglect your customer support representatives.
+They are your front line.
+How they feel, good or bad, could well impact their performance.

-A study by Social Market Foundation shows that happy employees are more productive than unhappy ones by 20%.
+Prioritize their happiness.
+It really has an impact.
+A Social Market Foundation study shows happy employees are 20% more productive than unhappy ones.

 Never forget, your support representatives need supporting too.
 Give them the encouragement and rewards they deserve.

 Reap the benefits of good customer support, the effort really is worth-while.
 An organization that does right by its customers stands a much better chance of becoming a success story.